elucian/bee/syntax/composite.md

 -- array capacity becomes: 10
 alter nec := 0 * 10
 print nec  ; expect [0,0,0,0,0,0,0,0,0,0]

--- vector capacity
-print nec.count() ;10
 ```

 ## Slice

-A slice is a section of array using notation: [n..m].
+A slice is a view of a section from an array.

 **Syntax:**